 Float vs Double

-Here in this article, we have provided a head-to-head comparison between float and double data types and also mentioned when to choose which data type.
+Here in this article, we have provided a head-to-head comparison between float and double data types and also mentioned when to choose each of them.
+Before comparing the two data types, let's have a brief look at each of them.

 What is a Float?

-- Double is an IEEE 754 64 bits Double-precision floating-point format data type which is also used to represent Floating points number.
+Double is an IEEE 754 64 bits double-precision floating-point format data type, which is also used to represent floating-point numbers.
+IEEE 754 is a standard representation of floating-point numbers in a computer.

 |Size||8 bytes||4 bytes|

-The main reason behind using the floating-point real numbers is accuracy.
-Often in arithmetic operations, we come across such computational results where the digits after the decimal points are infinite and cannot be represented using any data types such as 2/3 (0.666666…).
+The main reason behind using floating-point numbers is accuracy.
+Often, in arithmetic operations, we come across such computational results where the digits after the decimal points are infinite and cannot be represented using any data type.

-For such infinite decimal digits, the float and double data types round up the decimal points after a certain digit.
-Although the rounding up of such real numbers do the task for us in most cases but think of scientific computation where a single decimal difference can have a huge impact on the overall result.
-In those cases, we require such data types that have more precision and store more decimal digits.
+For example, 2/3 (which goes on endlessly to 0.666666...).
+For such infinite decimal digits, float and double data types round up the decimal points after a certain digit.
+Although the rounding up of such real numbers do the task for us in most cases, think of scientific computation, where a single decimal difference can have a huge impact on the overall result.
+In those cases, we require data types that have more precision and store more decimal digits.

 |Type||Memory (32/64 bits)||Range|